 \subsection{Message-Passing}

-The overall idea behind message-passing algorithms is to take a possible complicated problem as defined by \cref{eq:opt_problem} and break it down into a series of more tractable problems \cite{minka2005divergence}.
-This way of solving a variational inference problem is known as message-passing because the solution of each sub-problem can be interpreted as a message sent to the other sub-problems.
-This is done by assuming that the model of our problem, $p(Z|X)$, naturally factorizes into a product of probability distributions
+Message-passing algorithms solves a possible complicated variational inference problem as defined by \cref{eq:opt_problem} by it down into a series of more tractable sub-problems \cite{minka2005divergence}.
+The methods are known as message-passing algorithms due to the way that the solution to one sub-problem is distributed to the other sub-problems.
+Message-passing algorithms assumes that the model of a problem, $p(Z|X)$, can be factorized into a product of probability distributions

-Notice that the factorization need not be unique and that each probability distribution, $p^{\{ a\}}( Z|X)$, can depend on any number of the variables of $p(Z|X)$.
-Similarly, we can choose a variational distribution, $q\left( Z \right)$, that factorizes into a similar form
+This factorization need not be unique and each factor, $p^{\{ a\}}( Z|X)$, can depend on any number of the variables of $p(Z|X)$.
+The variational distribution, $q\left( Z \right)$, should furthermore be chosen such that it factorizes into a similar form